I’m Jonathan Beebe, a front-end engineer from Northern California. I’ve been happily married since 2008, and have three daughters.

 I went to the Philippines with my older brother for three months.
 Over there, it was more common for people to visit Internet Cafés to access the internet rather than have a computer in their home.
 I was fascinated by a social network everyone was using called Friendster.
-The concept of social networking hadn't really caught on much in the US (at least not where I was from).
+The concept of social networking hadn't really caught on much in the US (at least not where I was from, at my age).

 I wanted to make something similar but didn't really know where to start.
 This idea would be put on the back-burner as high school life took over much of my time over the next couple of years.

-I also read some books on C++ my Dad had lying around and made some command-line programs but ultimately the jump from HTML to "real" programming was such a mental leap that I took a step back.
+I also tried reading some books on C++ my Dad had lying around and made some command-line programs but ultimately the jump from HTML to "real" programming was such a mental leap that it took me aback.
 This initial exposure to a real programming language did help me later on though when I learned scripting languages.

 Dad builds me my first computer for my birthday.
 It's pretty slow and basic (even for the time), but I couldn't be happier.
 This is also the year I was first exposed to Linux but could never use it as my daily driver because my computer wasn't fully compatible.

-This is the year I also discovered the internet.
-Mind is blown at the sheer amount of information available, as well as all the downloads available to tweak your system.
+This is the year I also discovered the internet (on the weekends while visiting my Dad).
+My mind was blown at the sheer amount of information available, as well as all the downloads available to "tweak" my system.

-Dad and step-Mom got divorced.
+Dad and step-Mom divorced.
 Stressful times.
-I stayed in place for a few months and then my biological Mom decided I had to live with her.
+I stayed in place for a few months and then I went to go live with my (biological) Mom.

-I'm in 5th grade, and my Dad brings home our first family computer (some generic Windows 95 box).
-I'm hooked.
+I'm in 5th grade, and my Dad brings home our first family computer: a "Packard Bell" with Windows 95 pre-installed.
+I was hooked.
 Even with no internet connection, I deeply enjoyed tinkering, exploring, and learning the nuances of how the computer worked.
-I even read an MS-DOS book that I found in the desk which helped me understand things at an even deeper level.
+I even skimmed an MS-DOS book that I found in the desk where I learned about the

-Back to California, just in time to start Kindergarten.
+Back to California, just in time to start Kindergarten (in Woodland, CA).

-We moved to Georgia (the US state) and my little brother Adam was born.
+We moved to Georgia (the US state) and my younger brother Adam was born.

-Sometime during the three years we were gone, my parents got divorced and re-married.
+Sometime while we were abroad, my parents divorced and both re-married.
 My Dad picked us up from the Philippines and we moved in with our new family in Chico, California.

-In a day, I met my Dad (not technically the first time, but for all intents and purposes), a new Mom, a sister, and two additional brothers.
 Within a little over year, I needed to learn English before I started school.
-I'm super grateful for all the time and effort my step-Mom spent to get me up to speed with the language and customs of my new environment in such a short amount of time.
+I'm super grateful for all the time and effort my (technically step) Mom spent to get me up to speed with the language and customs of my new environment in such a short amount of time.

-A couple months after I was born, my older brother Rodney (4 years my senior) and I moved to the Philippines to temporarily live with our grandparents while our parents worked their situation out.
-"Temporarily" turned into three years.
+A couple months after I was born, my older brother Rodney (4 years older) and I moved to the Philippines to temporarily live with our grandparents while our parents worked their situation out.
+We stayed there for three years.

 I was born in Sacramento, California on November 11, 1985.